Paralogos, as creatures themselves, are the most complex form of life - on our world at least.

 This level encloses all kinds of plants or organisms who are neither considered objects nor animals.

 Put another way- is that these words tend to be based on living things lacking a full form of sentience, the ability to feel, perceive, or experience.
+This category also tends to involve "complete" organisms, not things like blood cells or other "parts" of something larger.

 F.e.: Ginkgo, Paprika, Yeast